ramblingsofadev/docs/sessions.md

 <h2 id="id-generators">ID Generators</h2>

 If your session has just started or if its data has been invalidated, a new session ID will need to be generated.
-These Ids must be cryptographically secure to prevent session hijacking.
+These IDs must be cryptographically secure to prevent session hijacking.
 If you're using `Session`, you can either pass in your own ID generator (must implement `IIdGenerator`) or use the default `UuidV4IdGenerator`.

 > **Note:** It's recommended you use Aphiria's `UuidV4IdGenerator` unless you know what you're doing.